Ethra8/candlelight-worlds/README.md

 ## WIREFRAMES

-### MOBILE & TABLET (Portrait) WIREFRAMES
-To check the wireframes, click on the arrow below:
+To check the MOBILE & TABLET (Portrait) WIREFRAMES click on the arrow below:
 -
 <details>
 <summary>Click here to see the Mobile & Tablet (portrait) Wireframes</summary>